movestore/Y2Y_road_interaction/README.md

 **Road files (`road_files`):** Metadata allowing the local upload of a roads shapefile in WGS 84 that overlaps with the handled tracking data set.

 ### Null or error handling:
-**Setting `road_names`:** If the selected column name of the road data set does not exist, all roads are coloured in the same colour `blue`.
+**Setting `colour_name`:** If the selected column name of the road data set does not exist, all roads are coloured in the same colour `blue`.
 A warning is given.

 **Data:** The full input data set with an additional (fictive) individual called "road_crossing" is returned for further use in a next App.